 But since their life jacket is made of foam and contains tons of air pockets, when they put it on, they can suddenly displace more water while becoming less dense, and they float.

 More Simple Science Kids Will Love

-Inspire kids to LOVE science with 30 more jaw dropping experiments they’ll beg to repeat!
-Grab 30 easy-to-follow science experiments (plus a no prep science journal to keep track of their results!) in our shop or on Teachers Pay Teachers!
+Inspire kids to LOVE science with 30 more jaw-dropping experiments they’ll beg to repeat!
+Grab 30 easy-to-follow science experiments (plus a no prep science journal to keep track of their results!) in our shop!